Has your poor gut health been causing you to worry incessantly during the day and toss and turn at night? If so, you’re not alone.

-The relationship between the two are closer than you think.
+The relationship between the gut and brain are closer than you think.

 The gut health and mind connection

-Recent scientific findings suggest a strong connection between the condition of your gut and the state of your mind.
+Recent scientific findings from the Department of Psychiatry, Health Sciences Center, Texas Tech University, TX, USA, suggests a strong connection between the condition of your gut and the state of your mind.
 In fact, the correlation between the two may start at a very early age.

 The findings revealed children who had lower amounts of the Prevotella bacteria—which helps convert plant-based nutrients into antioxidants—in their poo at 12 months of age were more likely to develop childhood anxiety than the other subjects.
 The study also revealed that children with less Prevotella bacteria in their gut consumed antibiotics.